sidj01sar26/EduSphere/README.md

 - **Other Relevant Pages:** Includes user and course management tools.

 **Frameworks and Tools:**
 Built with ReactJS for dynamic interfaces, styled using CSS and Tailwind for responsiveness.
 Additional npm packages enhance functionality.
-State management handled by Redux.
+State management is handled by Redux.
 Developed in VSCode for an efficient coding environment.

 ## Back-end